Rem0o/FanControl.Releases/README.md

 3. Start FanControl.exe
 4. (Optional) -c or --config [json config file] command line arg

+### Uninstall Instructions
+Since __Fan Control__ is a standalone app you can not use Windows to uninstall it.
+That being said the uninstall process is quite simple.
+Navigate to where you originally extracted the files for the program and delete them.

+If you have __Fan Control__ set to automatically start when Windows starts up you also need to delete the startup task in task scheduler.
+1) In the search bar type __Task Scheduler__ and open the app.
+From there you should see an image similar to the one below.
+2) Find the __Fan Control__ task in the list, right click on it, and select _delete_.

 ## Plugins

  The plugin system let you inject any type of sensor into FanControl, see [Plugins wiki](https://github.com/Rem0o/FanControl.Releases/wiki/Plugins)